Basic Metabolic Panel (BMP)

 You may need to fast for 10-12 hours prior to sample collection; follow any instructions you are given.

-The basic metabolic panel (BMP) is a frequently ordered panel of 8 tests that gives a health practitioner important information about the current status of a person's metabolism, including health of the kidneys, blood glucose level, and electrolyte and acid/base balance.
+The basic metabolic panel (BMP) is a frequently ordered panel of 8 tests that gives a healthcare practitioner important information about the current status of a person's metabolism, including health of the kidneys, blood glucose level, and electrolyte and acid/base balance.
 Abnormal results, and especially combinations of abnormal results, can indicate a problem that needs to be addressed.

-The BMP includes the following tests:
+The BMP includes the following tests: [Click 'See More' to view bulleted list]

 - Glucose - energy source for the body; a steady supply must be available for use, and a relatively constant level of glucose must be maintained in the blood.